 Outside of Cusco at around an hour’s drive is the beautiful and scenic Sacred Valley of the Incas, a full day visiting the valley and its ruins and markets that are the best shopping in Peru.
 From the Inca fortress town of Ollantaytambo you can catch the train to the must-see of all Peru, Machu Picchu, declared a wonder of the world, Machu Picchu is necessary to see and is on everyone’s bucket list.
 Take a guided tour to learn the history of this magnificent place known as the lost city of the Incas.

 Finally, a short flight from Cusco is the jungle town of Puerto Maldonado gateway to the beautiful and luxurious lodges that line the Madre de Dios River in the Amazon Basin, you can spend several days walking different jungle trails seeing many different species of wildlife and vegetation.
 Take a boat ride at night and see animals sleeping on the banks of the river.

-As you can see, there are plenty of Peru holiday packages on offer for you to choose, there are many questions that you may be asking yourself about a holiday to Peru.
-What is the best time to visit to Peru?
+As you can see, there are plenty of Peru holiday packages on offer for you to choose from.
+And there may be many questions that you are asking yourself about a holiday to Peru.
+What is the best time to visit Peru?
 The answer to that is there is no best time all year is great to visit Peru.
 Is Peru safe to travel?
 Is another great question and yes if you are careful you will not have any problems?
 Peru cost of travel.
 In recent years, the cost has risen due to increased tourism but a holiday in Peru will not cost the earth and it will be an experience of a lifetime.